r0zetta/graph_simulations/README.md

 # graph_simulations
 Synthesising graphs and simulating things

 This repository contains tools for creating, manipulating, and visualizing node-edge network graph representations.
 It also contains some code that puts those tools to use.
-The tools are described in the following sections.

 # TL;DR